 History of Operating system –

-Operating system has been evolving through the years.
-Following Table shows the history of OS.
+The operating system has been evolving through the years.
+The following table shows the history of OS.

 - Batch Operating System- Sequence of jobs in a program on a computer without manual interventions.

-- Distributed operating System- Manages a group of different computers and make appear to be a single computer.
+- Distributed operating System- Manages a group of different computers and makes appear to be a single computer.

-- Network operating system- computers running in different operating system can participate in common network (It is used for security purpose).
+- Network operating system- computers running in different operating systems can participate in a common network (It is used for security purposes).